 Aerodyne Alloys is an international supplier of Cobalt Alloys.
-We have sales staff and processing staff experienced with the sales, distribution and processing of Cobalt alloys.
+We have sales staff and processing staff experienced with the sale, distribution and processing of Cobalt alloys.
 The following information provides an overview of cobalt alloys.
 To place a cobalt order, review our Cobalt Specifications and contact Aerodyne Alloys to order by phone.

 Cobalt alloys are useful in applications that require: